In each of the cases noted below, a federal judge has been accused of or has been found guilty of misconduct.

 By retiring, they foreclose the possibility of punishment and, if they left bench at age 65 or later, all but ensure they’ll receive a pension for life.

-“When the subject of the complaint is no longer a judicial officer, he is beyond the reach of these procedures and the remedies they prescribe,” a judicial council noted as recently as last month, and many times prior.
-(We’re looking to change that; more on that soon.)
+“When the subject of the complaint is no longer a judicial officer, he is beyond the reach of these procedures and the remedies they prescribe,” a judiciary administrative body noted in 2019 — and similar bodies have stated the same several times prior and since.

 These judges are subject to the “good behavior” clause, yet federal statutes shield them from accountability for their behavior.

 The Judiciary Accountability Act, introduced in the House and Senate in July 2021, would fix that by keeping investigations open regardless of a judge’s employment status.
 We can’t move forward until we learn the facts of what happened.

 Timeline: appointed, 1983 (Reagan, elevated 1999 Clinton); misconduct, throughout the 1990s; complaint, 2019; retired, 2019